-We have applied to list our common stock on The Nasdaq Global Market under the symbol "CGTX."
+We intend to apply to list our common stock on The Nasdaq Global Market under the symbol "CGTX."
 In order to meet the requirements for listing on that exchange, the underwriters have undertaken to sell a minimum number of shares to a minimum number of beneficial owners as required by that exchange.